 - For the determination of the ultimate vertical bearing capacity, there was an agreement between the numerical results provided by Abaqus and those obtained using the API.
 The contribution of the shaft and the base to the total resistance of the monopile has been determined.
 The results showed a major contribution of 60-80% for the shaft and a contribution of 20-40% for the base.
 Also, it was noticed that shaft failure occurs in a first place.
 It has been shown that the soil inside the monopile does not undergo slipping with respect to the internal interface of this monopile during the loading process.
 The bearing capacity of the monopile can thus be calculated as the sum of the shaft resistance and the base resistance (soil + annulus).
 This is in agreement with the recommendations of the API.

 - The deterministic results of the large diameter monopile subjected to lateral loading have shown that the monopile undergoes a rotational rigid movement about a rotation point located at about the bottom third of the monopile embedded length.
-The results related to the monopile installation process in sand have shown that soil plugging phenomenon increases with the decrease of monopile diameter and the increase in the sand density, and the increase in the installation force.
+The results related to the monopile installation process in sand have shown that soil plugging phenomenon increases with the decrease of monopile diameter, the increase in the sand density, and the increase in the installation force.
 For large diameter monopiles, the plugging phenomenon was shown unlikely to occur.
 Furthermore, results have shown that the stress state around the monopile is significantly affected by the monopile installation.
 This change may have a significant effect on the monopile response.

 Publications and papers published